It is a fact of life that those we love will pass away. Even when “expected,” it is an emotional struggle to cope with loss.

 Making a donation in their name carrying on their love for a particular organization will allow their memory to do good work!

-Teddy Bear Keepsake – there are organizations that will create a teddy bear using a favorite piece of material from your loved one.
+There are organizations that will create a teddy bear using a favorite piece of material from your loved one.
 It can be any type of fabric that elicits a memory.
 The teddy bears outfit is made from the cloth or even the entire bear.
 They are called memory bears and are so precious!

-Tree – similar to a memory garden, you can plant a tree in honor of a special person, a memorial that will grow over time.
+Similar to a memory garden, you can plant a tree in honor of a special person, a memorial that will grow over time.

 Many people will bury in the hole with the new tree some article that belonged to their loved one, such as a scarf or pipe, that holds memories of them.
 Usually something that has sentimental value to you and other family members and will constantly remind you of your loved ones’ presence.